 COMMENTS CONCERNING THESE BROADCASTS ARE REQUESTED.
 YOU CAN SEND YOUR COMMENTS TO, COMMANDING OFFICER, COAST GUARD COMMUNICATION STATION GUAM, POST OFFICE BOX 149, NOVERMBER CHARLIE WHISKY PAPA, FPO SAN FRANSICO, CALIFORNIA 96630

-THIS IS UNITED STATES COAST GUARD GUAM COMMINICATION STATION, NOVEMBER ROMEO VICTOR, OUT.
+THIS IS UNITED STATES COAST GUARD GUAM COMMUNICATION STATION, NOVEMBER ROMEO VICTOR, OUT.

 There was also some guy in the Philippines that would come up after a typhoon warning and say “THANK YOU NRV” or “THANK YOU GUAM COAST GUARD” particularly on 13 MHz.

 There were many such incidents in the two and a half years I was there.
-Lost fishing vessels, overdue sail boats, man overboard, medical advice and or evacuations, I can’t think of the number of lives affected, people we helped, information we passed on and lives we saved.
+Lost fishing vessels, overdue sailboats, man overboard, medical advice, and or evacuations, I can’t think of the number of lives affected, people we helped, the information we passed on, and lives we saved.

 When the Coast Guard installed the Unisys terminals in late 1989, things improved.
 The building itself was interesting.
 Down the hall from the head (bathroom) was a stairway that led up to the roof or down to the basement.
-On the midwatch, roundabout 4:30am local time, I’d often volunteer to bring the shredder chaff down to the dumpster behind the building.
-Often times, I’d take a little detour up to the roof and look out at the Philippine Sea or across the antenna field at the wullenweber antenna.
-Very close by to building 150 was something known as Tweed’s Cave.
+On the midwatch, roundabout 4:30 am local time, I’d often volunteer to bring the shredder chaff down to the dumpster behind the building.
+Oftentimes, I’d take a little detour up to the roof and look out at the Philippine Sea or across the antenna field at the wullenweber antenna.
+Very close to building 150 was something known as Tweed’s Cave.
 This was where George R. Tweed, RM1 USN hid out from the Japanese for 32 months during WWII.
 We hiked up to it several times, finding parts of corrugated steel and other artifacts, which, according to his book, Robinson Crusoe, USN, was used for roofing.
-It wasn’t much of a cave, more like a large crevasse at the top of a near 300 foot cliff.
+It wasn’t much of a cave, more like a large crevasse at the top of a nearly 300-foot cliff.
 After going there two or three times, I completely understand how the Japanese never found him.
 Also, to the north and west of building 150 near the antenna field was an old Japanese antiaircraft emplacement.